Jero786/nextjs-redux-typescript-reducks/README.md

 ### Some design, principles and best practices

 * Re-Ducks: Following this proposal structure improve modularity and encapsulation (only expose `index.tsx` from each dock folder, for instance: `state/ducks/catalog/index.ts`).
 Also allow us to scale better and improve testability of actions, action creators, reducers, operators and selectors in a really flexible way.
-* In order to be easy researchable for the most IDE, the file name conventions of the project is the following:
+* In order to be easy to search your resources, the file name conventions of the project is the following:
     - [module_name].[type-file].ts
      Eg:
     - `article.actions.ts`